x4Cx58x54/writing/docs/maths/linear-algebra/essence-of-linear-algebra.md

 *Transformation* is a fancy word for function, but it suggests **movement**.

-*Linear transformation*: all straight lines remain straight, and the the origin remains its place.
+*Linear transformation*: all straight lines remain straight, and the origin remains its place.

 In the lingo,